 From Rev Veronica Batchelor, The Churches of St. Birinus, Morgans Vale & St. Mary’s, Redlynch

-We are looking forward to re-opening our church in line with Government and Church guidelines and we will do so once all the relevant documentation is in place and it is safe to do so.
-Re-opening our churches for public worship will inevitably be a time of mixed emotions – joy at being able to come together to worship in our church buildings but also anxiety about gathering together and perhaps uncertainty about what the future may be.
+We are gradually re-opening our church in line with Government and Church guidelines as all the relevant documentation is in place and it is safe to do so.
+Re-opening our churches for public worship is inevitably a time of mixed emotions – joy at being able to come together to worship in our church buildings but also anxiety about gathering together and perhaps uncertainty about what the future may be.
 It is, as I am sure you are aware, not simply a matter of unlocking the doors and saying ‘Come’.

-St. Mary’s will continue to be open for private prayer on two mornings a week – on Mondays and Thursdays from 10am to 11am.
+Meanwhile, St. Mary’s will continue to be open for private prayer on two mornings most weeks – on Mondays and Thursdays from 10am to 11am.

-The care and safety of those visiting and those supervising is our prime concern and numbers visiting at any one time will be limited to 4 persons from a maximum of two households.
+The care and safety of those visiting and those supervising is our prime concern and numbers visiting at any one time will be limited.
 Children and young people under 18 should be accompanied by an adult.
-This is just a first step towards opening all our local churches and anyone is welcome to visit, however please do not come to church if you are exhibiting symptoms of Covid-19.
+These are just the first steps towards opening all our local churches and anyone is welcome to visit, however please do not come to church if you are exhibiting symptoms of Covid-19.